 C.A.R.E.S.
 Article: Assistance Programs for Older Adults

 The C.A.R.E.S. continuing education programs are designed for Alabama pharmacists and pharmacy technicians to provide an overview of Medicare and the roles of the Aging and Disability Resource Centers (ADRCs) with the primary goal to help pharmacists and pharmacy staff effectively and efficiently assist Medicare beneficiaries.
-All of our CE programs are funded by the Alabama Department of Senior Services (ADSS) and are made available to community pharmacists in Alabama at no cost.
-The programs are developed by Dr. Salisa Westrick, Professor and Department Head of Health Outcomes Research and Policy in collaboration with the Alabama Department of Senior Services.
+All of our CE programs are funded by the Alabama Department of Senior Services (ADSS) and the U.S. Administration for Community Living.
+They are made available to pharmacists and technicians in Alabama at no cost.
+The programs are developed by Dr. Salisa Westrick, Professor of Health Outcomes Research and Policy in collaboration with the Alabama Department of Senior Services.

 If you are interested in learning more and/or joining the C.A.R.E.S.
 Pharmacy Network, you can complete the three ACPE approved one-credit-hour each CE articles or the three hour video training program (3 CE credits) that is available free online.
 After at least one full-time pharmacist from your pharmacy has completed the 3 CE credits training you can be enrolled in the C.A.R.E.S.
 Pharmacy Network at no cost and will receive a referral kit to help you identify and refer Medicare patients who may benefit from community programs to a local agency.

 Auburn University is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education; credits are recognized nationwide.
-The Universal Activity Number for this knowledge-based program is 0001-0000-20-033-H04-P/T and is intended for pharmacists and pharmacy technicians.
-The initial release date for this home-study program is July 23, 2020 and the intended expiration date is July 23, 2023.
+The Universal Activity Number for this knowledge-based program is 0001-0000-22-009-H04-P/T and is intended for pharmacists and pharmacy technicians.
+The initial release date for this home-study program is January 31, 2022 and the intended expiration date is January 31, 2025.

 - 1.20 ABNAuburn University Harrison School of Pharmacy is a Board approved provider of continuing nursing education in Alabama by the Alabama Board of Nursing.
 Provider Number: ABNP1515